samyakpadwekar/Java_backend/Spring boot/Readme.md

     }
 }
 ```
-These explanations and examples should help you understand Spring Boot concepts and features in a practical and straightforward way for your interview preparation.

 ### 37. What is a EnableTransactionManagement and Transactional annotation?
 - The *@EnableTransactionManagement* annotation and *@Transactional* annotation work together to manage transactions in a Spring application, but they serve different purposes:
 - **@EnableTransactionManagement**: This annotation is used at the configuration level (typically on a @Configuration class) to enable Spring's annotation-driven transaction management capability within the application.
 It activates Spring's ability to interpret @Transactional annotations and manage transactions accordingly.
+This is used to have more control over Transaction management as it allows you to specify the TransactionManager to be used for transactional methods, while @Transactional uses the default transaction manager.
 - **@Transactional**: This annotation is applied at the method level or on a class, indicating that the methods (or all methods within the annotated class) should be wrapped in a transaction.
 It defines the scope of a single database transaction.
 This annotation provides metadata that Spring uses to create a transactional proxy around the annotated method or class to manage transactional behavior.
-- In essence, @EnableTransactionManagement enables Spring to recognize @Transactional annotations within the application and manage transactions based on the specified semantics.
+- The @Transactional annotation will work without @EnableTransactionManagement as long as you have spring-tx and a transactional resource (e.g. DataSource) in your application.
+Spring will detect the @Transactional annotation and configure a PlatformTransactionManager (e.g. JpaTransactionManager) for you.

-### 38.Explain what isolation & propagation parameters are for in the @Transactional annotation via real-world example?
+### Q.Explain what isolation & propagation parameters are for in the @Transactional annotation via real-world example?
 - **Propagation**
 Defines how transactions relate to each other.
 Common options:
 - *REQUIRED*: Code will always run in a transaction.
 Creates a new transaction or reuses one if available.